 – Unfortunately, we are not usually able to find horses that can carry more than around 13 stone.

 – Potential loaners under the age of 18 years will need to be guaranteed by an experienced parent or guardian.

 Stage 2: We contact you

-After receiving your application, we will endeavour to contact you within two weeks (this may be longer during busy periods).
+After receiving your application, we will endeavour to contact you within 5 days (this may be longer during busy periods).
 Please ensure you provide us with the best contact details for us to do this.
 Your requirements will be discussed in further detail along with your expectations.
 At this point we may highlight any suitable horses, their abilities and characteristics.

 Stage 3: Visit the Centre

 We will invite you to make an appointment to visit us at our Centre in Lancashire, have a ridden trial and hopefully meet any horses that fit your criteria.
 Seeing you ride our school master simply helps us to match your style and level of riding with prospective horses.
 It is NOT a test!
 (Please note if the application is for more than one rider then both riders must attend the centre for an assessment.
 A £25 fee is payable on booking for your initial assessment visit.
 This is non-refundable.)

 We will then introduce you to any horses we have identified as a good match and you will be invited to ride them.
 We will let you know on the day if we think a horse is suitable and whether we can proceed to the next stage.
 You are welcome to take as much time as you need to make a decision and to come back for subsequent trial rides to ensure you are happy with your match.